-Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A Ordinary Share, \$0.0001 par value, and one-half of one redeemable warrant LCW.U The New York Stock Exchange Class A Ordinary Shares included as part of the units LCW The New York Stock Exchange Warrants included as part of the units, each whole warrant exercisable for one Class A Ordinary Share at an exercise price of \$11.50 LCW.WS The New York Stock Exchange Indicate by sheet most whether the registrant (1) has filed all reposit to required to be filed by Section 12 or 15/d) of the Committee Europeana Act of 1024 during the
+Title of each class Trading Symbol(s) Name of each exchange on which registered Units, each consisting of one Class A Ordinary Share, \$0.0001 par value, and one-half of one redeemable warrant LCW.U The New York Stock Exchange Class A Ordinary Shares included as part of the units LCW The New York Stock Exchange Warrants included as part of the units, each whole warrant exercisable for one Class A Ordinary Share at an exercise price of \$11.50 LCW.WS The New York Stock Exchange

 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes ⊠ No □
+Yes \boxtimes No \square

 Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (Section 232.405 of this chapter) during the preceding 12 months (or such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □
+Yes \boxtimes No \square